few-far/stacheless/README.md

 - [X] Terms
 - [X] Assets
 - [X] Asset Containers

+For our currently usecases we don't need support for DB driven:

 - [ ] Forms
 - [ ] Submissions

+And for CMS configuration we actually check these into source control and have different images deployed which are config specific so there is no DB support for:

 - [ ] Blueprints
 - [ ] Fieldsets